Lesson 9: The four laws of Applicative

 Functor instance.
 This typeclass also has two laws that don’t have analogues in any typeclass we’ve talked about so far.
 The names of these laws, the homomorphism law and the interchange law, may seem very opaque, but looking at examples will make the intent of the laws clear, even if the names are not so clear.

-Nothing can mean there is no function application to do).
 Furthermore, there should be a coherence with the

 Functor instance that superclasses the